What is VFX? | Creating Visual Effects to Elevate Your Video

 If you want to start learning VFX, you have two choices.
 The first choice is to start with footage, then add visual effects like lightsabers or wire removal.
 The second is to learn CGI from the ground up, then learn compositing later on.
 We’ll compare the two approaches below.

 If you’re going to start by adding effects to footage, you should immediately download After Effects, come up with a concept, and get to work.
 A great place to start learning VFX with After Effects is by using something like a lightsaber or wire removal.
 There are plenty of awesome tutorials on YouTube, so start there and get to work.

 If you’re going to dive straight into CGI, you should follow a very simple step-by-step process.
 First, download Blender for free.
-It is open source, incredibly powerful, and has been used by big studios to make magical films.
+It is open-source, incredibly powerful, and big studios use it to make magical films.
 When you have Blender, use YouTube tutorials to start learning how to model in 3D.

 From there, rig your models.
 When you’ve rigged your models, you can start learning to animate.
 Once your shots are animated, you can render them out and edit them in a software like Adobe Premiere, or start to learn compositing in After Effects.

 Looking to film somewhere new and put your VFX knowledge to practice?
 Then you’ve definitely come to the right place for that, too!
 As the largest online marketplace for hourly venue rentals, Peerspace provides you access to thousands of professional sound stages, green screen studios, and other production-worthy spaces.
 Simply click the link, enter your location, and discover all the incredible venues near you.
 Each space has a dedicated listing that includes a detailed description provided by the local host, high-definition photos, upfront pricing, and reviews from past renters.